Te kaupapa rangahau tuarua:

 News and Events

-The Equal Employment Opportunities Commissioner, Saunoamaali'i Dr Karanina Sumeo is sounding warnings around gender inequalities in the Covid-19 economic response.
-She's asked the government for a 'please explain' as to why when women have been disproportionately...
+The Equal Employment Opportunities Commissioner, Saunoamaali'i Dr Karanina Sumeo is sounding warnings around lack of gender analysis in the government's budgeting for the Covid-19 economic response.
+She's asked the government for a 'please explain' as to why when...

 Submission to the Inquiry into Gender Responsive Budgeting Professor Jennifer Curtin Director, Public Policy Institute University of Auckland [republished from Victorian Parliamentary Website https://www.parliament.vic.gov.au/paec/article/4346] 2 December 2019...